Deaadman/UniversalTweaks/PatchNotes.md

 	- Allow a small chance of wolves to be scared by the `High` state flashlight without an aurora (only at night).
 <br></br>
 - First Person Handedness - Suggested by [**Romain**](https://github.com/RomainDeschampsFR).
-	- Add an option to switch between left and right hand.
-	- Allow players to change this using `ModSettings`.
 	- Fix animation tracking points that break when switched to the left hand.
+<br></br>
+- ModSettings
+	- Add options for players to customise every tweak.
 <br></br>
 - Temperature Rising Debuff?
 	- Add new thresholds if the temperature is too hot.